 4.2 Record the technical findings utilized to complete the final interpretation.

 4.3 Complete required laboratory documentation of the study.

 4.4 It is the interpreting thermologist’s responsibility to assure that all pre-imaging preparation and office protocols are followed.
 Any deviation should be charted by the technician.
 If a technician obtains images independent of medical direction then the patient should be notified of the same.

 Guideline 5: Preparation and Storage of Exam Findings

 5.1 Images should be taken and saved in radiometric file format at the highest resolution possible to help assure the best possible focus and adequate vascular pattern analysis.
-All images should be available in both color and black and white JPEG, (or similar format) to further assist in record keeping and interpretative report preparation.
+All radiometric images should have the capability to be converted to standard digital image formats to assist in record keeping and interpretative report preparation.
+JPEG, TIF, or PNG image formats may be utilized however “Lossless” image formats such as TIF or PNG may be less likely to distort image findings.
 Images should be time and date stamped and include demographics within the image in a location that does not interfere with image analysis.

 5.3 The imaging clinic should adhere to all established federal and state regulations.
 Archiving of image data and the analysis/report are to be maintained for no less than seven years.

 When scheduling patients for breast thermology, certain factors need to be considered for adequate time management.
 A combination of direct and indirect exam components may be time-consuming, but these elements create the foundation for producing quality infrared imaging